melowntech/workshop/tutorials/geojson-part3.rst

         }
     };

-Now we are triggering hover events in browser.
+Now we are propagating mouse movements into browser.
 Next we'll implement their handling.
-We don't need listen to ``geo-feature-enter`` event in our demo application.
-It's listed just to give the complete picture.
+We only need to listen to ``geo-feature-enter`` and ``geo-feature-leave``.
-Therefore we'll omit implementing the ``onFeatureEnter``.
+There is another hover event ``geo-feature-hover`` emitted every time mouse moves when over a feature.
+This is handy if we need to do different things when hovering over different parts of the feature but it is unnecessary to use in our case.

-First let's implement ``onFeatureHover`` to display above which geo feature we are hovering and list it's properties inside ``statusDiv`` element.
+First let's implement ``onFeatureEnter`` to display above which geo feature we are hovering and list it's properties inside ``statusDiv`` element.

 .. code:: javascript

-    function onFeatureHover(event) {
+    function onFeatureEnter(event) {
         statusDiv.setHtml('Hovering over: ' + event.feature['#id'] + '<br/><br/>' +
                           'Feature properties are: ' + JSON.stringify(event.feature) );
     }